Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 VR headsets often look like futuristic armor pieces.
 In other words, having one on can make you feel like there’s a lot of clutter on your head, and throwing in a pair of bulky headphones is only going to add to the clutter.

-To enjoy your gaming sessions with maximum comfort, you’ll want lightweight headphones with soft earpads.
+You’ll want lightweight headphones with soft earpads to enjoy your gaming sessions with maximum comfort.
 Earpads made of materials like velour, fabric, or suede offer extra comfort.
 Popular for its breathability and softness, you’ll find velour on high-quality headphones.
 But because of its composition, velour doesn’t seal the ears entirely, lowering noise isolation.
 Velour also lacks durability and requires plenty of care.

 If you want soft earpads on your headphones but are on a tight budget, you could always purchase the earpads from a third party and replace them on your headphones.

 Premium headphones are sure to offer top-of-the-line comfort and quality, but they’ll most certainly be heavy on the pocket too.
-If you have the budget, spending on a premium pair of headsets will be a wise investment.
+If you have the budget, spending on a premium pair of headsets will be wise.
 They’ll guarantee a more immersive experience for your VR adventures, and they’re likely to last long if you maintain them well.

 If you don’t have the budget, purchase as good a pair as you can, ideally one with good reviews and is likely to last long.